 Cash flow permitting, this provides employees a tremendous opportunity to devote a significant sum of money every year for their own retirement.
 Since old-fashioned, cash-based pension plans are nearly extinct, taking advantage of these higher contribution limits is a great way to reach your financial goals for retirement more effectively.

-Since all of these 401(k) features are not dependent on your particular employer’s plan but given by the IRS itself, they hold true for all 401(k)s.
+Since all of these 401(k) features are not dependent on your particular employer’s plan but are given by the IRS itself, they hold true for all 401(k)s.
 However, always make financial decisions that are appropriate for your own specific goals and demands.

 Have questions about your 401(k)s, or need help with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!